colorfulnotion/docs.colorfulnotion.com/source/index.html.md

-paraID | The paraID of  destination chain (relayChain has paraID of 0) beneficiary | The beneficiary - SS58 or Account20 format amountReceived | The amount of xc asset received at destination chain amountReceived | The estimated value of xc asset received at destination chain teleportFee | *XCM fee – computed as amountSent -  amountReceived teleportFeeUSD | XCM fee (evaluated at the time of txn) teleportFeeSymbol | The fee-paying symbol for xcmFee
+paraID | The paraID of  destination chain (relayChain has paraID of 0) beneficiary | The beneficiary - SS58 or Account20 format amountReceived | The amount of xc asset received at destination chain amountReceivedUSD | The estimated value of xc asset received at destination chain teleportFee | *XCM fee – computed as amountSent -  amountReceived teleportFeeUSD | XCM fee (evaluated at the time of txn) teleportFeeSymbol | The fee-paying symbol for xcmFee